Code-Institute-Submissions/julietisstudent-milestone-project-2/README.md

     * The style format for the site
 * Bootstrap (v4.2.1)
      * Framework for responsive design
+* jQuery
+     * To manipulate the Document Object Model
 * JavaScript
      * To create interactive data design employing Google Maps API